jwssnr/Specs-for-CSS-Lines/README.md

   end-anchor: a(center);
 ```

-However, a minor drawback is that this becomes difficult with simple user-generated content, such as Markdown
+## Drawback
-becomes difficult.
+One drawback, however, is that this becomes difficult with simple user-generated content, such as Markdown.
+The other is that the whole thing is not based on semantic relations.

 # Thanks